 The sports analogy is a "round-robin tournament."
-A player has one contest with each rival.
+A player has one contest with each and every rival.
 If she wins all her tests, she wins the tournament.

 Each voting test sorts all the ballots into two piles.
 If you rank option K above L, your ballot goes to K. The option that gets the most ballots wins this test.
 If one wins all its tests, it wins the Condorcet Tally.
-In a rare, "voting cycle," majorities rank K > L, L > Mand M > K. IRV can break the tie.2 $K \longrightarrow I$
+(But in a rare "voting cycle," majorities rank K > L, L > M, and M > K. IRV can break the tie.) $K \rightarrow I$